Preserved Lemons

 How to Use Preserved Lemons

 Doqq and boussera lemons are commonly used in Morocco.
 They have thinner skins and are sweeter than regular lemons.
-A great substitute are Meyer lemons.
+A great substitute is Meyer lemons.
 If you can’t find Meyer lemons you can use regular lemons such as Eureka or Lisbon.
+Organic is ideal since it’s the lemon rinds that are eaten.

-To get started, select some ripe Meyer lemons, if you can find them.
-Again, Meyer lemons are the kind most commonly used in Morocco and have the best flavor.
-If you can’t find any, use Eureka or Lisbon lemons.
-Organic is ideal if you can find them since it’s the lemon rinds you’ll be eating.
+Organic is ideal if you can find them since it’s the rinds that are eaten.
 If you can’t find organic, let the lemons soak in a vinegar-water solution for a few minutes to clean the outer peels, then rinse.

 Trim the nubs off both ends of each lemon.